cchudzicki-ocw-testing/21w.036-spring-2022/content/pages/critical-review.md

     - Narrator—the main character in some documentaries.
     - Original sponsoring organization and original venue (TV, website, movie theatre, etc.)—key to understanding audience & objective.
     - Dates—relation between the documentaries & evolving science
-2. Some basic guidelines for Critical Review (Version 1 due on March 10th):
+2. Some basic guidelines for critical review (Version 1 due on March 10th):
     - Length—what this means for the level of detail and depth of paper
         - First Version must be at least 1500 words long.
         - Revised version must be between 1700 and 2000 words long.